jonkarrer/battleship/README.md

 ### For later

- 1. Reduc ship count when boats sink

- 2. Make the ship checker fire, and if all boats are sunk declare loss
+ 1. When game ends, make screen appear

- 3. Make set up to game transition better
+ 2. Make set up to game transition better